What’s Selling in the LBI Real Estate Market

 - Short Sales & Foreclosures on LBI

-It is important to understand that this information is current as I am writing this article (February 15th 2012) but the market is constantly changing and so will change the nature of what is selling on LBI.
+It is essential to understand that this information is current as I am writing this article (February 15th 2012) but the market is constantly changing and so will change the nature of what is selling on LBI.
 If you would like specific information on the current LBI real estate sales market, please contact me and I will be happy to discuss the current market with you!

 Nathan Colmer | The Van Dyk Group